 In addition to aid for their children, approximately 5,400 IDF widows also received a special gift from The Fellowship in conjunction with our partnership with the Friends of the IDF and its Assistance to the IDF Widows and Orphans program.
 The gift packages included practical kitchen equipment such as pots and pans.

-These projects are part of The Fellowship‘s ongoing commitment to fund programs to honor, support, and recognize IDF widows and orphans, especially during the holidays.Tags: IFCJ in the News Project Spotlight
+These projects are part of The Fellowship‘s ongoing commitment to fund programs to honor, support, and recognize IDF orphans and widows, especially during the holidays.Tags: IFCJ in the News Project Spotlight